DUET: Optimizing Training Data Mixtures via Feedback from Unseen Evaluation Tasks: Optimizing Training Data Mixtures using DUET

-We aim to improve the quality of estimator $\widetilde{y_r^*}$ by incorporating data selection methods \citep{ijcai2022data-strategy-valuation,wangJTShapley2024} into our sampling process to improve the chance of selecting a better data mixture.
+\textbf{How can data selection help?} We aim to improve the quality of estimator $\widetilde{y_r^*}$ by incorporating data selection methods \citep{ijcai2022data-strategy-valuation,wangJTShapley2024} into our sampling process.
 Specifically, we want to increase the chance of sampling high-quality data points (conversely, reduce the chance of sampling low-quality data points) from each data domain, before using it to train an LLM.
-To do so, we use influence function \citep{koh2017influence} (IF), a popular data selection method that identifies high-quality data points \citep{saunshi2023understanding}, in our estimator $\widetilde{y_r^*}$ to estimate the inner problem solution more accurately.
-While DUET is flexible enough to incorporate different data selection methods, we find IF more effective in our problem setting because it can identify and remove low-quality data \citep{koh2017influence}, which are unlikely to be helpful for the given unseen task.
+To do so, let us consider the use of influence function \citep{koh2017influence, saunshi2023understanding} (IF) as a data selection method into our estimator $\widetilde{y_r^*}$ to estimate the inner problem solution more accurately.
 In App.~\ref{app:other-data-selection}, we discuss the tradeoffs between different data selection methods, such as coresets \citep{mirzasoleiman2020coresetsdataefficienttrainingmachine}, diversity-driven measures \citep{wang2024diversitymeasurementsubsetselection} and LESS \citep{xia2024lessselectinginfluentialdata} when used in DUET.
-Our experimental results (Fig.~\ref{fig:ablation-data-selection}) also show that using IF in DUET is more effective than using other data selection methods.
+Our experimental results (Fig.~\ref{fig:ablation-data-selection}) also analyzed the performance of DUET paired with different data selection methods.